 Built on a bend in the Mississippi River, New Orleans is unmatched among cities in the United States.
 New Orleans fuses French, African, and American cultures.
 Its unique urban blend is unlike any other in North America.

 Spend at least three days in New Orleans.
 It won’t leave a lot of time to explore the whole city.
-But you should have no problem hitting up the city’s main attractions.
+But you should have no problem hitting up many of the top tourist attractions in New Orleans.
 (And still have a little time left over for experiencing its unique Cajun and Creole cuisines and nightlife.)

 What to see & do in New Orleans